At the Detroit Zoo

 Since the arctic fox has impeccable hearing, it is able to pinpoint the exact location of prey that is under the snow.
 It catches its hidden prey by pouncing through the snow and landing on top of it.

-The arctic fox is also known as the snow fox, polar fox or white fox.
+The arctic fox is also known as the white fox, polar fox and ice fox.